paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-074-department-of-defense-military-retirement-fund.md

 **(d)** All determinations under this section shall be made using methods and assumptions approved by the Board of Actuaries (including assumptions of interest rates and inflation) and in accordance with generally accepted actuarial principles and practices.

-**(e)** The Secretary of Defense and, with regard to the Coast Guard, the Secretary of the department in which the Coast Guard is operating provide 11 So in original. for the keeping of such records as are necessary for determining the actuarial status of the Fund.
+**(e)** The Secretary of Defense and, with regard to the Coast Guard, the Secretary of the department in which the Coast Guard is operating shall provide for the keeping of such records as are necessary for determining the actuarial status of the Fund.

 ### Statutory Notes